Tuition Benefit for Dependent Children Attending Other Colleges and Universities (Direct Grants)

 - If the other scholarship is restricted to cover only tuition, the gross tuition benefit from Penn plus the other scholarship cannot exceed the line item of tuition charge.

-Please note, loans are not considered in the calculation of the tuition benefit amount and therefore are not subject to this policy.
+Note, loans are not considered in the calculation of the tuition benefit amount and therefore are not subject to this policy.

 408.7 APPLYING FOR BENEFITS

 Applicants are encouraged to apply as soon as the student has received an itemized tuition bill.
+Applicants must request payment for every semester in which they wish to use the benefit.

 The Direct Grant tuition benefit application cannot be processed without verification of the school's tuition amount, which should be in the form of an itemized tuition bill from the school that contains the student's name, student identification number and term name.
 The faculty/staff member is responsible for ensuring that the online request changes from “pending” to “approved” within seven business days and that the school has received and properly credited the payment to their dependent’s tuition bill.
 The tuition benefit cannot cover late fees.